 Dr. Bruce F. Smith: Molecular Genetics Of Inherited Disease And Cancer.
 Several projects are available in the area of gene therapy for muscular dystrophy and a variety of cancers.
 In the area of muscular dystrophy, students may work directly with affected and carrier dogs assessing the disease and its progression.
 In addition, the latest genetic approaches may be used to understand the basis of components of the disease.
 Cancer projects include laboratory studies and pre-clinical and clinical trials for dogs with osteosarcoma, lymphoma, melanoma, mast cell tumor and breast cancer.
 These studies involve the administration of gene therapy vectors and novel biological molecules, and the assessment of patient progress, as well as detailed laboratory assessments of the impact of the therapy.
 Projects involve the use of a wide variety of techniques including RNA and DNA isolation, quantitative PCR amplification, cell culture and flow cytometry as well as animal handling, phlebotomy, tissue biopsy and necropsy.

 Dr. Frederick van Ginkel: Our research is focused on measuring and inducing mucosal and systemic immunity to infectious bronchitis virus, an avian pathogen that causes considerable economic losses in the poultry industry despite vaccination.
-Specifically, we analyze the ability of IBV vaccines to generate protective immune responses in the mucosal compartment employing techniques such as quantitative RT-PCR, ELISA, ELISPOT assays and peptide arrays.
+We are generating novel vaccine vectors to induce strong cross-protective immunity to different IBV serotypes.
+We will analyze the ability of IBV vaccines and IBV vaccine vectors to generate protective immune responses in the mucosal and systemic immune compartments employing techniques such as quantitative RT-PCR, ELISA, ELISPOT assays and peptide arrays.